itsJASPERr/cashy/README.md

 ## Client
-There will be two clients: one HTML/PHP Client for web-usage and one Android Client for mobile usage.
+There will be two clients: one HTML/PHP Client for web-usage and one Android Client (see cashy-android-client repository) for mobile usage.

 ### Web Client
 - HTML / PHP
 - Bootstrap

-### Android Client
+# Todos
+## Location detection
+- Use GPS to locate places in the database
+- Use GPS / Beacon technology to check in at home
+- If user was at a shopping location send reminder
+- At random times, when user was at a different location, then comes home, ask if he went shopping and wants to document it

+## Manage lists
+- CRU(D)
+- Categorize
-- Java
+- Estimate price
+- Set an estimated price
+- Mark as done (set spent price)

+## Intelligence
+If user decides to provide very detailed information on every shopping session, it would be possible to generate average prices based on earlier entered products bought.
+Prices for saved lists could be generated then.